 The opinion of people regarding litter and cleanliness can be very subjective and difficult to measure.
 Responses received during the perception survey should be regarded as observations although it can be argued that the responses are based on people's desire for their area compared to the current situation.
-Figures 7 and 8 show a summary of the opinions regarding litter and cleanliness.
-Litter in the public areas seems to be rare and is absent in most areas.
-Most participants regard the general state of cleanliness as very good (38%) to excellent (9%) while another 39% regarded it as good.
-Only isolated incidents of litter are found in the area (See examples in Figure 9).
-The responses to the issue of refuse collection are very positive from properties where it would seem to be collected regularly.
+Figures 8 and 9 show a summary of the opinions regarding litter and cleanliness.
+Litter in the public areas seems to be less obvious in most areas except for areas along the Eerste River.
+Most participants regard the general state of cleanliness as very good (13%) to excellent (2%) while another 44% regarded it as good.
+Only isolated incidents of litter are found in the area (See examples in Figure 10).
+Litter bins are provided in most places but many are however overflowing and not cleaned regularly.
+Respondents provided their opinion on public litter bins (see Figure 9) and Figure 11 shows some of the litter bins that are quite full.